amsametech/kinde-auth-nestjs/README.md

 ## Usage

-If you are using a mobile or front-end Kinde SDK and want to protect your Nestjs back-end APIs, this Module is relevant for you.
+If you are using a mobile or front-end Kinde SDK and want to protect your NestJs back-end APIs, this Module is relevant for you.

 - ### Install the module